 Have you seen the video “FYI I’m a graphic designer” with mention after mention of graphic design in television and movies?
-“I’m a graphic designer,” we hear in the film by London based designers Ellen Mercer and Lucy Streule.
+“I’m a graphic designer,” we hear in the film by London-based designers Ellen Mercer and Lucy Streule.
 “So is everyone with a laptop.”
-In pop culture, graphic design exists in a Jetson’s like future where a push of the button does it all.
+In pop culture, graphic design exists in a Jetson-like future where a push of a button does it all.
 In Hollywood, it seems like graphic designers are portrayed as if we’re failed artists, that it’s something anyone can do, and that there’s quality design is easy.
 In real life, even the most well-educated designers are challenged by our work.
 It’s still funny and cool to laugh at ourselves.
 There’s a lot more depth and hilarity to our work!
-I love all of the parts where they try to explain to people what they’re job is…
+I love all of the parts where they try to explain to people what their job is…

 You’re not just a designer

-In an interview with designbloom, designer and art director Jorge Leon talks about how he has a life outside of deisgn.
+In an interview with Design Bloom, designer and art director Jorge Leon talks about how he has a life outside of design.
 “I love being a graphic designer,” says the designer who works out of Barcelona. “but I can also imagine myself being a photographer or something equally creative.”